-- [11.2] Where possible, give specific page ranges, and avoid use of passim, ff., etc. - [11.3] Do not use other abbreviations such as ibid., et al., id., ibidem, passim, idem, eadem, loc. cit., op. cit. - [11.4] References citing more than three authors should be abbreviated in the form first author surname followed by 'and others' (and not et al.).
-However all authors should be listed in the bibliography. - e.g. These burials should be considered a funerary tradition maintained by local women that lived in the vicus, many of them as partners of Roman soldiers; see Duran and others 2015, 304. - [11.5] Footnote numbers should be located in the main text at the end of a sentence after the punctuation mark; ; they should be marked with a superscript number using the automatic footnote functionality of your word-processing software.
-Avoid footnote numbers in titles, subtitles, or headings.
+- [11.2] Where possible, give specific page ranges, and avoid use of passim, ff., etc. - [11.3] Do not use other abbreviations such as ibid., et al., id., ibidem, passim, idem, eadem, loc. cit., op. cit. - [11.4] References citing three or more authors should be abbreviated in the form first author surname followed by 'and others' (rather than et al.), but all authors should be listed in the bibliography. - e.g. These burials should be considered a funerary tradition maintained by local women that lived in the vicus, many of them as partners of Roman soldiers (Duran and others 2015, 304). - [11.5] If footnotes are needed, please place footnotes in the main text at the end of a sentence, after a full stop or other punctuation; they should be marked with a superscript number using the automatic footnote functionality of your word-processing software.